 The rules for hunting and shooting wildlife animals during the open season (e.g. birds, mammals, or rabbits) are often controversial in the United Kingdom.

 Offenders of illegal hunting can be fined or jailed.
-Furthermore, you can also get a jail sentence if certain animals suffer 'unnecessarily' as you hunt and shoot.
+Furthermore, you can also get a jail sentence if certain animals suffer 'unnecessarily' while you hunt and shoot.

 All hunters must obey specific hunting rules for open and closed season.
-As a rule, they are the breeding seasons for some birds and mammals around Great Britain.
+As a rule, they are the breeding seasons for some birds and mammals in Britain.

-The full legal section explains exactly which wild animals you can hunt and shoot.
-The list includes foxes, deer, pheasants, game birds, and rabbits.
+The environment section explains more about wild animals, including foxes, deer, pheasants, mink, game birds, moles, and rabbits.

 Note: There is extra information about firearm and shotgun laws for hunting and shooting wildlife.
 Learn how to use hunter's equipment safely and chase with pack dogs at hunts around the British countryside.